ishaan812/antler-agent/README.md

-# BasedAgent 🚀
+# 🔵 Based Agent

-An experimental playground for autonomous blockchain interactions on Base Layer 2!
+An experimental playground for autonomous onchain interactions, and the starting point of the autonomous onchain agent revolution.

-## 🎉 Introduction
+## Introduction

-Welcome to BasedAgent—your AI-powered companion for exploring the exciting world of autonomous blockchain interactions!
-Built on top of the Coinbase Developer Platform (CDP) and OpenAI's Swarm, BasedAgent lets you dive into autonomous on-chain actions like never before.
+Based Agent helps LLM agents directly interact with the blockchain, built on top of the [Coinbase Developer Platform (CDP)](https://cdp.coinbase.com/) and OpenAI's [Swarm](https://github.com/openai/swarm).
+This is meant to be a template where anyone can add their own features and functions that can be autonomously executed by an agent with access to the entire onchain ecosystem.

-### 🌟 Key Features
+### Key Features

-- **🤖 Autonomous Execution**: The agent thinks, decides, and acts on the blockchain autonomously.
+- **Autonomous execution**: The agent thinks, decides, and acts onchain autonomously.
-- **🤑 Token Management**: Create and manage ERC-20 tokens with ease.
+- **Token deployement**: Create and manage ERC-20 tokens.
-- **🌟 NFT Deployment**: Deploy and mint NFTs autonomously.
+- **NFT Deployment**: Deploy and mint NFTs.
-- **💸 Asset Transfers**: Transfer assets between addresses without manual intervention.
+- **Asset transfers**: Transfer assets between addresses without manual intervention.
-- **📈 Balance Checks**: Keep tabs on wallet balances on the fly.
+- **Balance checks**: Keep tabs on wallet balances.
-- **⛽ ETH Faucet Requests**: Automatically request testnet ETH when needed.
+- **ETH faucet requests**: Automatically request testnet ETH when needed.
-- **🖼️ Art Generation via DALL-E**: Generate stunning artwork using AI.
+- **Art generation via DALL-E**: Generate artwork using AI.
+- **Whatever you want**: Add in features and share them with us!

-### 🛡️ Why BasedAgent?
+### Why BasedAgent?

 Imagine an AI agent that not only interacts with the blockchain but does so creatively and autonomously.
-Whether you're a developer, a blockchain enthusiast, or someone curious about AI, BasedAgent offers a unique and exciting playground to:
+Whether you're a developer, an artist, or someone curious about AI, Based Agent offers a unique and exciting playground to:

 - Experiment with autonomous agent capabilities.
 - Explore on-chain actions without manual coding.
-- Understand the potential of AI in blockchain interactions.
+- Understand the potential of AI onchain.

-## 🚀 Get Started in Minutes!
+## Get Started in Minutes!

 ### 1️⃣ Prerequisites
 - Python 3.7+
 - Replit Core Account (optional, but recommended for easy setup).
-Contact sales@replit.com for a free uppgrade (just mention coinbase)
+Contact kevin.leffew@coinbase.com for a Sponsorship

 ### 2️⃣ API Configuration
 Add your secrets to Replit's Secret Manager or set them as environment variables: